Back to contents

 4. Co-ordination

-Contact details of the relevant CTT Member are in Valuation Panel & Class Co-ordination Team Members .
-The team is responsible for approach, accuracy and consistency of valuations.
-The team will deliver Practice Notes describing the valuation basis for revaluation and provide advice as necessary during the life of the rating lists.
-Caseworkers and referencers have a responsibility to:
+4.2 The Animal & Rural CCT will deliver practice notes describing the valuation basis for revaluation and provide advice as necessary during the life of the rating lists.
+Caseworkers have a responsibility to:

 5.1 General

-For the purposes of this Section, the term Stud Farm includes any land and buildings used for the breeding and rearing of horses or ponies, of any description.
+For rating purposes, stud farms will include land and buildings used for the breeding and rearing of horses or ponies.
 The term should not be taken to include the breeding or rearing of any other animals.

-Stud farming operations range widely: from an individual mare or stallion kept for breeding, through small multiple amateur/commercial breeders in basic stable or farm yard accommodation to large scale/high value commercial breeders of racehorses in bespoke yards with special veterinary facilities.
+Stud farming operations range widely.
+Sites will include those which have an individual mare or stallion kept for breeding, to large scale/high value commercial breeders of racehorses, in bespoke yards with special veterinary facilities.

 Although their levels of sophistication may vary, all stud farms will strive to provide a secure and quiet environment for their horses and ensure that they are isolated from disease.

-Locations will also vary, depending upon the type of operation and the progeny sought, but certain characteristics are common.
-The primary need is good grazing and outdoor paddocks, with an adequate water supply.
-The paddocks need to be well fenced because it is essential for adequate security and to use materials that will not damage or cause injury to the mares and foals.
+The primary need for a stud farm is good grazing and outdoor paddocks, with an adequate water supply.
+The paddocks need to be well secured with materials that will not cause injury to the mares and foals.
 It is usual to find that timber post and rail fencing is employed to create a series of paddocks around the stud buildings.
-Mares and foals will normally be kept most of the time in the outdoor paddocks except during confinement, weaning and during periods of inclement weather
+Mares and foals will spend most of the time in the outdoor paddocks, except during confinement, weaning and during periods of inclement weather.

-The stud buildings are often considered by breeders to be of lesser importance (in contrast to racing, or livery yards), as the aim is to give the growing foals as much light, air and exercise as possible and to allow the mares to produce their milk from grass whenever feasible.
-That said, buildings will be found, including loose boxes (for resident or visiting mares), stallion boxes (these will be larger and are often better appointed), covering areas/yards (where the mating takes place), foaling boxes, tack and feed rooms, together with covered storage for hay and straw.
+The stud buildings are often considered by breeders to be of lesser importance (in contrast to racing, or livery yards).
+The aim is to give the growing foals as much light, air and exercise as possible, and to allow the mares to produce their milk from grass whenever feasible.
+Buildings will still be present though, and are likely to include loose boxes (for resident or visiting mares), stallion boxes (these will be larger and are often better appointed), covering areas/yards (where the mating takes place), foaling boxes, tack and feed rooms, together with covered storage for hay and straw.
 Some studs will have an office, additional veterinary facilities or other specialist buildings.
-Quality can vary from poor, converted farm buildings to good quality purpose built accommodation.
-In Hemens (VO) v Whitsbury Farm and Stud Ltd (1988 RA 277 HL), it was confirmed that horses and ponies, other than those used for farming the land or reared for food, are not “livestock” within the definition in Section 1(3) Rating Act 1971, now paragraph 8(5) of Schedule 5 to the Local Government Finance Act 1988 (LGFA 88).
-As they are not included within the definition of agricultural buildings contained in paragraphs 3-7 of Schedule 5, buildings used to keep, breed, or rear horses or ponies for any purposes (other than farming land or human consumption) are rateable.
+Quality can vary from poor, converted farm buildings to good quality purpose-built accommodation.

-A full explanation of when other land and/or buildings used to keep horses qualify as exempt agricultural land or buildings is given in Rating Manual Section 6 - Part 6, Part D.
+A full explanation of when other land and/or buildings used to keep horses qualify as exempt agricultural land or buildings is given in Rating Manual Section 2 – Valuation Principles Part 6: Exemptions Part D Agricultural Exemption.

 This relief from assessment applies to: